lanl-ansi/GasModels.jl/docs/src/result-data.md

-"pipe_count":<int>,             # the number of pipe edges in the network data structure "valve_count":<int>,            # the number of valve edges in the network data structure "resistor_count":<int>,         # the number of resistor edges in the network data structure "control_valve_count":<int>,    # the number of valve edges in the network data structure "short_pipe_count":<int>,       # the number of short pipe edges in the network data structure "compressor_count":<int>        # the number of compressor edges in the network data structure }
+"pipe_count":<int>,             # the number of pipe edges in the network data structure "valve_count":<int>,            # the number of valve edges in the network data structure "resistor_count":<int>,         # the number of resistor edges in the network data structure "regulator_count":<int>,    # the number of valve edges in the network data structure "short_pipe_count":<int>,       # the number of short pipe edges in the network data structure "compressor_count":<int>        # the number of compressor edges in the network data structure }